 Equity taxes for employees near an IPO

-IPO year can mix private option exercises with new RSU vests. separate the tax events clearly.
+IPO year can mix private option exercises with new RSU vests — separate the tax events clearly.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?